Project story

 Lighting controls, paramount in creating the right atmosphere, presented the most challenging aspect to execute.
 We went through several iterations in the hotels to ensure the user interface and system backbone would be easy to access, maintain, and upgrade in future.
 There needed to be very little difference in functionality between lighting systems in Miiro's hotels, as the operations team move frequently between their bases.

-With each Miiro collaboration, we have developed more intricate and sustainable solutions, and the result of our latest work is a luxury hotel that incorporates the latest advanced technology to create a seamless guest experience and evoke a beautiful sense of class and nostalgia.
+With each Miiro collaboration, we've developed more intricate, sustainable solutions.
+The result of our latest work is a luxury hotel incorporating t advanced technology to create a seamless guest experience and a beautiful sense of class and nostalgia.

 Typically, lighting levels sit between 30-70%, but Miiro wanted less than 30% brightness, taking advantage of the natural light and promoting sustainability.